Fish-Community/fish-commands/CONTRIBUTING.md

 You can make these changes entirely through the Github website.
 You will need a Github account.

 1. Open the file that you want to edit.
 If you are unsure of which file to edit, try using Github's search feature.
+For this step, do not edit the files in `build/scripts/`, instead, **edit the .ts file** in `src/`.
 2. Click the edit icon in the toolbar.
 If Github tells you to create a fork, do that.
 3. Make your change, then click "Commit changes..."
 4. Write a message, then click Propose changes.